401 S. Powerline Rd., Deerfield Beach, FL 33442

 Based on Customer Satisfaction Survey Results

 Water is the focus of this 431.4-acre park, which includes the Splash Adventure water park, Ski Rixen USA cable water-skiing, a marina with boats for rent, and several lakes for fishing.
 For recreation on dry land, the park features Bike America bicycle rentals, mountain bike trails, basketball courts, and a campground with platform tents and tepees.
 The park is also home to the Renaissance Festival, one of South Florida's most popular annual festivals.

 Splash Adventure: This interactive children's water playground features slides, tunnels, turn valves, and much more.
 Open seasonally.
 Zero-depth entry to 12 inches at center.
 Lifeguards on duty at all times.
 Children 12 and under must be accompanied by an adult 18 or older.
-Sessions, when in effect, are one hour and 50 minutes and often sell out, so arrive early.
+Sessions, when in effect, are three hours and 50 minutes.
 U.S. Coast Guard-approved life vests are available free of charge.
 No pets, grills, glass containers, or alcoholic beverages allowed inside the aquatics facility.
 Call for fees and hours.

-Funbrellas: Colorful 20-foot-diameter umbrellas available for rental by the day at Splash Adventure.
+Funbrellas: Colorful 20-foot-diameter umbrellas are available for rental by the day or by the session at Splash Adventure.
 Each includes tables and grill (except inside the water park).
 Capacity 30.
 Credit card deposit required.

 Ski Rixen USA: Cable water-skiing - no boat required - at the only wakeboard and water-ski park in South Florida.
 Slalom, trick-ski, kneeboard, wakeboard, or even surf without a wave.
 Yearly memberships available.
 For ages 12 and up.
 Open daily except Mondays.
 Call 954-429-0215 for hours and rates.
 See what it's like to experience Ski Rixen USA firsthand here.